NoMoreUsernames999/Dawn-of-The-Dead-Modpack/README.md

-# The-Atlas-Project-Modpack
+# The-Dawn-of-The-Dead-Modpack
-**Repository for the dev team of "The Atlas Project" Modpack (Formerly "The Expanse").
+**Repository for the dev team of the "Dawn of The Dead" modpack.
 Also for bug reports.**
 See the to-do list at the bottom.

 ===============================================